simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 \newpage

 ## Pointers
 Pointers are special variables that indicate an area of the memory of a specific type.
 They are declared with an asterisk as in the expression: `int *y;` where `int` denotes the type of the data allocated at the address.
-Pointers can map an address of any type and have always the size of a single [word](https://en.wikipedia.org/wiki/Word_(computer_architecture)).
+Pointers can map an address of any type and its size depends on the machine's address size.

 Every variable has its own address in memory, to get the address of a given variable, can be used the operator: `&`.